-Open-cut installation of an 18″ transmission force main in the existing northbound lanes of Gulf Drive between 9th Street and north of Cortez Road and proceeding eastward down the Cortez Road bridge embankment, is nearly complete.
-Upon finalization of testing, crews will be tying in at 9th Street and at the Cortez Road embankment, as well as sodding the embankment.
+Open-cut installation of an 18″ transmission force main in the existing northbound lanes of Gulf Drive between 9th Street and north of Cortez Road and proceeding eastward down the Cortez Road bridge embankment is now complete.
+Crews are performing tie-ins at 9th Street and at the Cortez Road embankment, as well as sodding the embankment.

 Force main installation and water main tie-ins on Avenue C are complete.
 Upon completion of testing, crews will be tying in at 23rd Street.

-The first lift of paving on Avenue C has been completed, with paving at the intersections of 23rd Street, 24th Street, and 25th Street currently underway.
-Final paving of Avenue C will occur following right-of-way restoration.
+The first lift of paving on Avenue C has been completed, with final paving to occur following right-of-way restoration.

-Rehabilitation of Sewage Lift Station #55 within the County’s existing easement on the eastern side of the Imperial House property is currently underway and is expected to continue through November 2018.
+Rehabilitation of Sewage Lift Station #55 within the County’s existing easement on the eastern side of the Imperial House property is ongoing, expected to be complete in January 2019.

 Crews will work to maintain access/flow of traffic as work is being performed, with cones and signage in place to assist travelers/pedestrians.

 Final installation and inspection of the rights-of-way along various segments of the project route are underway.